cding2000/Java-Quiz-Application/README.md

 ## Development Environment

-I developed this Python quiz mobile application using Java.
-Java is a widely used object-oriented programming language and software platform that runs on billions of devices, including notebook computers, mobile devices, gaming consoles, medical devices, and more.
+I developed this Java quiz mobile application using Java, a widely used object-oriented programming language and software platform that runs on billions of devices, including notebook computers, mobile devices, gaming consoles, medical devices, and more.

 ## Useful Websites